 Had Edgemont incorporated in 2018, Village revenues at the current Town tax effort would have been nearly $18 million, with total revenues exceeding $27 million (including the Greenville Fire District budget, which becomes part of the Village's).
 That amount is substantially higher than the total $15.8 million budget of the Village of Hastings, which has a larger population than Edgemont.
 Click here to see how Edgemont's comparatively large tax base generates significantly more revenues per $1 of taxation than Greenburgh's existing six villages.

 Shared services are supported by New York laws and strongly encouraged by Greenburgh Town Supervisor Paul Feiner, Westchester County Executive George Latimer, and New York State Governor Andrew Cuomo.
 Inter-municipal agreements leverage economies of scale, reduce duplication, and ultimately save taxpayers money throughout the state, including in Westchester County.

 The EIC believes that a shared services plan between Edgemont and Greenburgh for police, public works, and potentially other services would be mutually beneficial (click here for an example of a town government in New York that extensively utilizes inter-municipal agreements).
-Under such a plan, Edgemont would enjoy service continuity, while the Town would earn contract revenue and minimize the revenue impact to the unincorporated area.
+Under such a plan, Edgemont would enjoy service continuity, while the Town would receive contract revenue thereby minimizing the revenue impact to the unincorporated area.